Primary Ciliary Dyskinesia (PCD)Symptoms, Doctors, Treatments, Advances & More

 Learn About Primary Ciliary Dyskinesia (PCD)

-Primary ciliary dyskinesia is a disorder characterized by chronic respiratory tract infections, abnormally positioned internal organs, and the inability to have children (infertility).
+Primary ciliary dyskinesia is a disorder that is characterized by chronic respiratory tract infections, abnormally positioned internal organs, and difficulties having biological children (decreased fertility).
 The signs and symptoms of this condition are caused by abnormal cilia and flagella.
 Cilia are microscopic, finger-like projections that stick out from the surface of cells.
-They are found in the linings of the airway, the reproductive system, and other organs and tissues.
-Flagella are tail-like structures, similar to cilia, that propel sperm cells forward.
+Cilia help cells move where they are needed; they also help move substances within the body.
+Flagella, which are similar to cilia, are tail-like structures that propel sperm cells forward.

-Primary ciliary dyskinesia can result from mutations in many different genes.
-These genes provide instructions for making proteins that form the inner structure of cilia and produce the force needed for cilia to bend.
+Variants (also called mutations) in one of over 50 different genes can cause primary ciliary dyskinesia.
+Many of these genes provide instructions for making proteins that form the inner structure of cilia and produce the force needed for cilia to bend.
 Coordinated back and forth movement of cilia is necessary for the normal functioning of many organs and tissues.
-The movement of cilia also helps establish the left-right axis (the imaginary line that separates the left and right sides of the body) during embryonic development.
+The movement of cilia also supports cell transport and helps establish the left-right axis (the imaginary line that separates the left and right sides of the body) during embryonic development.

 Published By: National Institutes of Health